General information about how foundation training is organised in the Peninsula Foundation School

 Education Programme Co-ordinator (Foundation) 01752 590626

 A Welcome Event will be held prior to applicants having to make their programme choices.
-All applicants matched to Peninsula Foundation School will be invited to attend on Monday 23rd 2020 in Plymouth.
+All applicants matched to Peninsula Foundation School will be invited to attend the event to be held on Wednesday 16th March 2022 in Plymouth and online via MS Teams.

 Feedback from previous year’s Welcome Event are all extremely positive.
 To view the previous reports please click here.